Moving to and Living in Los Angeles [Insider's Guide]

 Los Angeles is home to collegiate and professional sports teams.
 If you love attending live sporting events, you’ll have plenty of choices living in Los Angeles.

-Los Angeles is home to three professional basketball teams.
-NBA teams Los Angeles Lakers and Los Angeles Clippers are crosstown rivals, both competing in the NBA’s Western Conference, Pacific Division.
-They share the same home court, Staples Center, along with WNBA team, Los Angeles Sparks.
-Staples Center is a modern, comfortable arena with several VIP amenities for both sporting events and concerts.
+Basketball - Los Angeles is home to three professional basketball teams.
+N.B.A. teams Los Angeles Lakers and Los Angeles Clippers are crosstown rivals, both competing in the N.B.A.'s Western Conference, Pacific Division.
+They share the same home court with the W.N.B.A. team, Los Angeles Sparks.
+The arena downtown is modern and comfortable, with several V.I.P. amenities for sporting events and concerts.

-L.A.
-Kings is another hometown team that calls Staples Center home ice.
-If you’re moving to Los Angeles from the East Coast, you won’t have to give up live hockey.
-West Coast fans are die hard supporters.
+Hockey - L.A.
+Kings is another noteworthy hometown team.
+If you're moving to Los Angeles from the East Coast, you won't have to give up live hockey.
+West Coast fans are die-hard supporters.

-Los Angeles is so big and diverse; you might even find yourself checking out Polo or Roller Derby!
+The sports scene in Los Angeles is so extensive and diverse; you might even find yourself attending a Polo match or taking in an evening of Roller Derby!

-Moving to Los Angeles gives you access to exceptional postsecondary academic institutions.
+Moving to Los Angeles gives you access to exceptional post-secondary academic institutions.
 L.A. is home to world-class universities and colleges.
 Schools here lead the way in research and academic disciplines.
-L.A. is a great place to earn your college degree or beef up your curriculum vitae with a masters or Ph.D.
-Here are the big-time postsecondary schools in Los Angeles:
+L.A. is a great place to earn your college degree or beef up your curriculum vitae with a master's or doctoral degree.
+Here are the big-time post-secondary schools in Los Angeles::

 - University of Southern California (USC)